-- 1. Equestrian athletes are not separated by male-female or by age.
-All athletes compete according to ability. - 2.
-All riders must have had at least 10 riding training sessions within the six months prior to competition. - 3.
+- 1. All riders must have had at least 10 riding training sessions within the six months prior to competition. - 2.
 Entries must be received by the event management on or before the entry deadline.
-No post entries will be allowed. - 4.
-No dogs will be permitted on the show grounds, except Seeing Eye dogs or assistance dogs. - 5.
-There will be a safety inspection of tack and equipment before riders enter the arena. - 6.
-In cases of broken equipment or loss of a shoe during competition, the rider may continue or be excused from the ring at the request of his/her coach. - 7.
-Spotters, appointed by the event director, will remain in strategic places in the competition area to act in case of emergency for unassisted riders.
-Other attendants are not allowed in the competition ring except at the request of the judge(s) or when specified in the event requirements. - 8.
+No post entries will be allowed. - 3.
+No dogs will be permitted on the show grounds, except Seeing Eye dogs or assistance dogs. - 4.
+There will be a safety inspection of tack and equipment before riders enter the arena. - 5.
+In cases of broken equipment or loss of a shoe during competition, the rider may continue or be excused from the ring at the request of his/her coach. - 6.
+Attendants are not allowed in the competition ring except at the request of the judge(s), when specified in the event requirements, or when an accommodation has been approved along with registration. - 7.
 Sidewalkers & Leaders must be dressed appropriately for the show arena.
 No gym shoes, shorts, capris or tank tops.